lsst-ts/ts_mtdome/doc/commands.rst

-.. py:currentmodule:: lsst.ts.Dome
+.. py:currentmodule:: lsst.ts.MTDome

-.. _lsst.ts.Dome-commands:
+.. _lsst.ts.MTDome-commands:

 ####################
 Lower Level Commands
 ####################

 This document describes the commands that will be sent from the Upper Level DCS to the Lower Level Components.
 This is not a finalized list and if the need arises for it, it will be modified accordingly.
 The units are `AstroPy Units`_.

     .. _AstroPy Units: https://docs.astropy.org/en/stable/units/index.html#module-astropy.units.si